What about Grass Fed Beef?

 Is Kangaroo Meat Sustainable?

 Unlike beef and lamb, kangaroo’s are not farmed for their meat but shot in their natural environment by professional shooters, who have to abide by a specific code or practice.
 Harsh you may think?
-But in fact, this process of producing meat is a more ethical and less stressful method on the animal compared to raising, farming and slaughtering of beef and lamb for example.
+But in fact, this process of producing meat is a more ethical and less stressful method on the animal compared to the raising, farming and slaughtering of beef and lamb for example.

 According to an Australian survey conducted by The Rural Industries Research and Development Corporation (2008), consumers were deterred from eating Kangaroo due to its welfare and the ethics of killing.
 Also, it has been suggested Kangaroo meat has been seen for many years as food for domestic animals (cats, dogs) in the western world and why would you want to eat what you feed to your dog?!
 So below we have included a tasty kangaroo recipe, which tastes amazing and is extremely healthy.